Rites23/LeetCode/README.md

 # LeetCode
-A collection of LeetCode questions!
+A collection of LeetCode questions and answers!